Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Central Highlands recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Central Highlands has seen approximately nine new homes approved annually over the past five financial years, from FY21 to FY25, totaling 49 approvals.
-In FY26, one home has been approved so far.
-On average, 4.2 people have moved to the area for each dwelling built during this period.
+Central Highlands has seen approximately nine new homes approved annually, with a total of 49 homes approved over the past five financial years from FY21 to FY25.
+In the current financial year, FY26, two homes have been approved so far.
+On average, 4.2 people moved to the area for each dwelling built over these five years.

-This significant demand exceeds new supply, typically leading to price growth and increased buyer competition.
-New properties are constructed at an average expected cost of $326,000, which is below the regional average, suggesting more affordable housing options for buyers.
-In FY26, there have been $26.6 million in commercial approvals, indicating steady commercial investment activity in the area.
+This has led to a significant demand exceeding new supply, resulting in price growth and increased buyer competition.
+New properties are constructed at an average expected construction cost of $182,000, which is below the regional average, suggesting more affordable housing options for buyers.
+This financial year has seen $26.6 million in commercial approvals, indicating steady commercial investment activity in Central Highlands.

-Compared to Rest of Tas., Central Highlands has around three-quarters the rate of new dwelling approvals per person and ranks among the 36th percentile nationally, implying somewhat limited buyer options while demand for established properties strengthens.
-Recent development in Central Highlands has been entirely comprised of detached houses, maintaining its traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated count of 457 people per dwelling approval reflects the area's quiet, low activity development environment.
+Compared to Rest of Tas., Central Highlands has around three-quarters the rate of new dwelling approvals per person and ranks among the 36th percentile of areas assessed nationally, suggesting somewhat limited buyer options while strengthening demand for established properties.
+Recent development in Central Highlands has been entirely comprised of detached houses, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated count of 457 people per dwelling approval reflects its quiet, low activity development environment.
 With population expected to remain stable or decline, Central Highlands should see reduced pressure on housing in the future, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development